Biography

 Artist’s Statement

-I have been fascinated with animals and animal imagery since childhood.
-In my ceramic vessels and sculptures, I attempt to capture a kind of animal truth, rather than a realistic replication.
-For the past 25 years I have been creating work about the wildlife surrounding me in Southwest Nova Scotia (Kespukwitk).
-As the climate crisis accelerates, I think about the animals that are cleared from the land as we extract resources, pollute and develop.
-We destroy forests, wetlands, and beaches causing immense suffering and death to wildlife.
+I create work about the wildlife around me, and the interconnectedness of life itself.
+As the climate crisis accelerates, I think about the plants and animals that are cleared from the land as we extract resources, pollute and develop.
+We destroy forests, wetlands, and beaches causing immense suffering and death.
 This moment is a threshold for the future of coexistence, health and balance.

-My chosen medium of clay with its fragile fired state is an excellent material for expressing the vulnerability of the natural world.
 Clay comes from the Earth.
 It is the material of life, the universal matter associated with many creation stories.
 The tactile quality of wet clay echoes the touch of the earth, malleable and responsive.
 Vitrified ceramics possess a remarkable durability, with objects from ancient cultures often lasting millennia.
 However, clay in its fired state is also extremely fragile, and this mirrors the precarious existence of endangered species and ecosystems in our changing world.
-Each sculpture embodies the need for care and respect, reminding us that both art and nature are vulnerable.